When to refinance

 1. Interest rates.
 Some student loans have variable rates that can rise and fall with the Federal Reserve's key rate.
 As it changes, so will your monthly payment on a variable loan.
 Most forecasts expect that rate to go lower in the near future#, but keep in mind that the term of your loan may stretch over several years.
 Of course, a lower Federal Reserve rate usually means better interest rates for consumers, too, so falling rates typically mean it's a good time to refinance.

 2. Employment.
 Your choice of term and rate type will depend heavily on your ability to repay – that is, your income.
 Even if you’re working part time or outside your chosen field, refinancing now could lower your payments and save you money on interest over the life of the loan.

 3. Credit score.
-As with any loan, a better credit score means better terms.
+As with any loan, a better credit score means better terms, and your credit score may have improved since you graduated.
 To make sure you get the lowest rate possible, review your credit report and correct any errors or take steps to improve your score.